Doc Audit & Project Scoping Playbook for Freelance Tech Writers

 return resp.json()

-- Voice: Active, second-person for instructions ("Call the API", "Use this key").
+- Voice: Use active, second-person voice for instructions (e.g., "Call the API", "Use this key").

-- Audit report (1–3 days) — prioritized gaps and quick wins.
+- Audit Report: 1–3 days — Prioritized gaps and quick wins.

-- Outline & wireframes (1–3 days) — site map and primary pages.
+- Outline & Wireframes: 1–3 days — Site map and primary pages.

-- Initial drafts (1–2 weeks per 10–20 pages) — Quickstart + 3 tutorials + 10 endpoints.
+- Initial Drafts: 1–2 weeks per 10–20 pages — Quickstart + 3 tutorials + 10 endpoints.

-- Maintenance plan (ongoing) — retainer for updates and release notes.
+- Maintenance Plan: Ongoing — Retainer for updates and release notes.

 Hi [Client],